Dog biking / Bikejoring

 Choose calm biking routes and times suitable for your dog: especially at the beginning of the hobby when passing is still under training.

-Good running surfaces for the dog are also soft, not very rocky, trails.
+Good running surfaces for the dog are also soft, not very rocky trails.
 However, always relate the terrain to your own riding skills.
 First learn trail riding by yourself and only later add the dog to the equation.
 For example, beginner mountain biking courses work well as a start for technique practice.

 Tips for biking with your dog